hrit-ik/facial_attendance/README.md

 	iii) They now select a class under which they want to add the student.
 5) The python server from app-backend folder is now turned on and the app is now opened.
 6) Class code and passcode are now added for a particular class in the app.
-7) Student and class data for that particular class is now fetched by the app using redis.
+7) Student and class data for that particular class is now fetched by the app.
 8) Attendance data for that particular app is also cached by the app.
 9) When a student of that particular class comes infront of the camera in correct timing allowed by the class, his/her attendance is marked and is saved in the database.
 10) User/ Admin can now see the attendance data in the dashboard.
 He can either  filter attendance for a student in a particular class Or he can see attendance data of a particular class on a particular day.